Select a link to learn more about each member of the Public Health Leadership team:

 Administrator, Center for Public Health Practice

 In Oregon, Dr. Eversole has worked at Oregon Public Health Division, managing the HIV prevention program and later administering Oregon's HIV/STD/TB programs.
-As Benton County Health Administrator from 2000-2008, he was responsible for public health, mental health, developmental disabilities, substance abuse and primary care programs.
+As Benton County Health Administrator from 2000 to 2008, he was responsible for public health, mental health, developmental disabilities, substance abuse and primary care programs.
 In 2008, Dr. Eversole began working at Oregon State University to lead the strategic development of a College of Public Health and Human Sciences.
 The new college was established June 9, 2011, and accreditation by the Council on Education for Public Health (CEPH) anticipated in July 2014.